Microsoft Endpoint Manager Devices: Complete MEM Tour

 You can select if the script should run with the login credentials (user context) or in the machine context.

 Group policies are an essential part of traditional device management.
-To make the transition to modern device management easier for companies, microsoft has introduced Group Policy analytics.
+To make the transition to modern device management easier for companies, Microsoft has introduced Group Policy analytics.

-With Group Policy analytics you can upload an export of on premise GPOs and get suggestions which you can translate into MDM providers.
+With Group Policy analytics you can upload an export of on-premises GPOs and get suggestions which you can translate into MDM providers.
 A percentage is displayed for GPOs that have the same setting in Intune.
 You will get an evaluation of how many policies are supported and how many are not supported.

 Updates to Intune only managed devices come from Windows Update for business.
 To configure and manage them, Intune offers the possibility to configure update rings.
 You can create pilot groups that receive the updates earlier to test them before releasing the updates to all devices.